 Each of the California Welcome Centers scattered throughout the state are staffed with personal travel concierges.
 These knowledgeable experts are ready to provide information that will enhance and enrich your visit including suggestions on where to eat, what to see, and where to stay.
 Welcome Centers also offer free maps and brochures on local attractions and things to see and do.

-Located at the south end of Shasta Outlets, the Anderson California Welcome Center is operated by the Shasta Cascade Wonderland Association.
+Located at the south end of Shasta Outlets, the Anderson California Welcome Centre is operated by the Shasta Cascade Wonderland Association.
 Stop in and discover all the recreational wonders of Butte, Lassen, Modoc, Plumas, Shasta, Siskiyou, Tehama and Trinity counties, the eight eastern counties in northern California that together comprise the Shasta Cascade Region.

 Come in for free maps, brochures and sightseeing information for National and State Parks including Lassen Volcanic National Park, McArthur Burney Falls Memorial State Park, Lava Beds National Monument, Castle Crags State Park and Whiskeytown National Recreational Area just to name a few.
 Browse great historic and informational exhibitions, including the geocaching display, view wild trout in the waterfall pond, take a photo with Joe Tourist, the sites friendly mascot or Ed, the life-size bronze grizzly bear.
 The friendly and knowledgeable staff are available to assist seven days a week, 361 days a year.

 Hours: Monday – Friday from 9am – 5pm and Saturday – Sunday from 10am – 4pm